HenryRoger/Magento-2-store-pickup/README.md

 To avoid shpiing cost & time, customers can select a store and schedule a date & time at the shipping method step to pickup their order.
 It is a great feature as customers can choose a convenient store for their order delivery and they know when it can be picked up.
 The extension also offers full features of Magento 2 store locator.
 Merchants can add unlimited number of point of sales with all their details and display them on Google map.

-<b>To buy the extension, visit</b> <a href="https://www.fmeextensions.com/store-pickup-google-maps-extension-magento-2.html"> Magento 2 Store Pickup</a>
+<b>To buy the extension, visit</b> <a href="https://www.fmeextensions.com/store-pickup-google-maps-extension-magento-2.html"> Magento 2  Pickup in Store</a>

 <b><a href="https://marketplace.magento.com/fme-store-pickup.html">Get it from Marketplace</a></b>